 Just when you’re not sure why you’re doing all this digging and emotional heavy-lifting, you see a glimmer.
 Something different about yourself, your attitude, your outlook, your actions.

 Someone else notices that you seem calmer, happier, freer.
 You do something you’ve never done just because you feel like it—and it’s effortless.
 You change how you do your hair or what you wear.
 You sing to yourself.
+You shoot hoops.
 You smile more.
 You pray.

 These changes are the gems you’re pulling up from the darkest parts of you.
 It seems incongruous.
 How could that darkness or pain or struggle serve to create joy in you?